A Scrapbook of Styles: Passages for Rhetorical Analysis

 Examples in Margaret Drabble's "The Missing Piece"

-In this opening paragraph from her essay "The Missing Piece," Margaret Drabble includes references to various literary figures alongside examples from her own life.
+In these opening paragraphs from her essay "The Missing Piece," Margaret Drabble includes references to various literary figures alongside examples drawn from her own life.

 Dreiser's New York in the Early 1900s

 Though more highly regarded for his themes of social conflict than for his style, Theodore Dreiser had a reporter's eye for detail.

 Barbara Ehrenreich's Explanation of a Ritual

 In this passage from the opening chapter of the book "Blood Rites," Barbara Ehrenreich explains why the ritualistic experience of boot camp is a psychological necessity for new soldiers.